Showing posts with label Prime Minister Pay. Show all posts

 If you have any questions about the 'PNG Public Service implementation of pay increase 2023 - 2024', call the Department of Personal Management (DPM) on 3276309, 3276392, 3276336, 3276373 or 3276403.

-With the economy nose diving, the country drowning in debt and O'Neill Government facing a serious cashflow crisis, many Papua New Guineans are struggling to survive.
+With the economy nose-diving, the country drowning in debt and O'Neill Government facing a serious cashflow crisis, many Papua New Guineans are struggling to survive.

-PNG Workers pay 34% in Tax
+Tax in PNG: Workers Pay 34% in Tax

-Many I have spoken to questioned why they are taxed so much?
+Many PNG workers have questioned why they are taxed so much?
 I explained taxes are necessary to ensure essential services are provided to the people.
-For example, policing, judiciary, correctional services, hospitals, education to name a few, all funded by tax collections.

-Real problem is Corrupt Politicians
+Real Problem is Corrupt Politicians

 The real problem is that corrupt politicians only end up mismanaging and misusing (stealing) these funds to enrich themselves and their cronies.
-They become overnight millionaires on the peoples hard earned tax money.

-MP pay only 5% in Tax
+MPs Pay Only 5% in Tax

-For instance lets say a worker's gross wage is K400 a fortnight where his employer provides him a company vehicle and medium cost housing.
+For instance, let's say a worker's gross wage is K400 a fortnight where his employer provides him a company vehicle and medium-cost housing.

 Their wages would be calculated as follows: